-Economic Strengthening 15,000
+Economic Strengthening 20,000

-Education 13,000
+Education 10,000

-Water 12,000
+Water 1,000

-Impact/End-of-Program Evaluation

 Increasing women's access to income and productive resources

-Military Population

-Workplace Programs

-Mechanism ID: 13899 Mechanism Name: Department of State An nbassador"s Self-Help Fu ınd Prime Partner Name: State/AF Ambassador's PEPFAR Small Grants Program Strategic Area Budget Code Planned Amount On Hold Amount

-Care НВНС 19,000 0 • •
+budget code information Mechanism ID: 17015 Mechanism Name: Department of state Am bassador"s Self-Help Fu nd Prime Partner Name: State/AF Ambassador's PEPFAR Small Grants Program Strategic Area Budget Code Planned Amount On Hold Amount Care НВНС 19,000 C

-SSH proposes to award \$19,000 to grantees in the areas of Adult Care and Support (HBHC).
-Individual awards would range from \$5,000 to \$15,000 and will be determined from submitted proposals.
-Examples of some of the activities we expect to fund include income generating projects such as peanut butter making mills, grinding mills, brick molding to name a few.
-Access to clean water projects such as boreholes and dams are among those types of project proposals that will be sought.
-Lastly, we expect to fund nutritional projects such as market gardens and water irrigation projects as well.
+Ambassador Self-Helf Fund plans to award \$20,000 to local communities in the area of Adult Care and Support (HBHC).
+Individual award will range from \$5,000 to \$15,000 and will be selected from submitted proposals.
+Examples of activities we expect to fund include income generating projects like peanut butter making mills, grinding mills, and brick molding.
+Access to clean water projects such as boreholes are among other types of project proposals that will be financed.
+Lastly, we expect to fund nutritional projets like market gardens and water irrigation.

-Strategic Area Budget Code Planned Amount On Hold Amount Care HKID 21,000 0
+Strategic Area Strategic Area Budget Code On Hold Amount Care HKID 21,000 0

-Activities shall include support for children affected by HIV including support to orphanages and schools to provide essential care and support services to OVCs.
-Awards may range from \$5,000 to \$15,0 0 and will depend on the projects submitted and selected by the review committee.
+Ambassador Self-Helf Fund plans to support children affecty by HIV/AIDS including support to orphanges and schools to provide essential care and support services to OVCs.
+Individual awards will range from \$5,000 to \$15,000 and will be selected from submitted proposals.